 A master’s degree is the minimum prerequisite for admission to the Specialist Certificate.
-The Certificate can be taken with a career emphasis in the superintendency, the principalship, supervision, central office administration, or adult education administration.
-A cooperative relationship for the Specialist Certificate exists with the Department of Curriculum and Instruction for students with a reading supervision emphasis.
+The Certificate offers a career emphasis in the superintendency and licensure as a school district superintendent.

 Our rigorous program, led by faculty who are actively engaged in research in the field, meets Wisconsin state licensure requirements and will give you the skills you need to succeed in today’s challenging educational landscape.

 The Department of Administrative Leadership is committed to developing educational leaders, particularly for service in metropolitan areas.
-We believe that excellent educational leaders nurture leadership among others in the school community; create positive work environments for students, staff and parents; and contribute to the improvement of teaching and learning.
+We believe that excellent educational leaders nurture leadership among others in the school community; create positive work environments for students, staff and parents; contribute to the improvement of teaching and learning; and engage in practices that ensure equity and access for all students.

 Applicants must meet these departmental requirements: